Operating Cash Flow Ratio Calculator

 Before starting the analysis, it is critical to remember that current liabilities consist of two subcategories: interest-bearing current liabilities such as bank loans and non-interest-bearing current liabilities like accounts payable.
 Furthermore, from a cash flow standpoint, a high accounts payable means a cash source because the company is not spending money to pay suppliers; thus, keeping money for doing even more operations.
 Of course, this cannot be forever.
 Suppliers have to be paid at some point!

 But, what is then a good operating cash flow ratio?
-The answer is a ratio over one because that will mean the company is making enough money from operating activities to cover all the current liabilities and even sparing money for covering growth expenses as explained in the free cash flow.
+The answer is a ratio over one because that will mean the company is making enough money from operating activities to cover all the current liabilities and even sparing money for covering growth expenses as explained in the free cash flow calculator.

 A value between 0.5-1 is still acceptable if components of current liabilities are mostly non-interest bearing.
 Besides, this ratio assumes that all the current liabilities are to be paid by the operating cash flow.
 That's not 100% true.
 As mentioned above, current assets are also expected to cover it.
-Consequently, we should take a look at the current ratio and the quick ratio at the same time.
+Consequently, we should take a look at the current ratio calculator and the quick ratio calculator at the same time.

 To conclude this section, we have to remember that each industry has its own business model, so what is a good operating cash flow ratio can vary.
 Even low values can be acceptable if the operating cash flow and free cash flow are having a decent growth rate.
 Just remember that dividends might be cut out during times of distress